 - 2 Eggs

-- Dice the celery and onions and cook on medium heat for about 5 minutes or until the onions are translucent in color
+- Add avocado or olive oil to a pan and heat to medium heat.
+Dice the celery and onions and cook on medium heat for about 5 minutes or until the onions are translucent in color.

-- While the celery and onion are cooking, add the eggs to a large mixing bowl and lightly whisk them
+- While the celery and onion are cooking, add the eggs to a small mixing bowl and lightly whisk them.

-- To the mixing bowl, add the bison, almond flour, garlic powder, onion powder, thyme, cooked celery and onions, half (¼ cup) of the ketchup, salt, and pepper
+- To a large mixing bowl, add the whisked eggs, the bison, almond flour, garlic powder, onion powder, thyme, cooked celery and onions, ¼ cup of ketchup, salt, and pepper.